Appenzeller Sennenhund: History

 The Appenzeller Sennenhund is the traditional working dog of the Sennen – Alpine cattle-herders and dairymen – of the Appenzell region of north-eastern Switzerland.
 The earliest written description of it is that of Friedrich von Tschudi in Das Thierleben der Alpenwelt, published in 1853.
 In the late nineteenth century Max Sieber, a forester who had seen the dogs at cattle shows in eastern Switzerland, asked the Schweizerische Kynologische Gesellschaft to recognise the breed; a commission was established with financing from the canton of St. Gallen and the Appenzeller Sennenhund was recognised in either 1896 or 1898.
 Eight of the dogs were shown at the international dog show in Winterthur in 1898; they were entered in a new Sennenhunde class.

 In 1906 a breed society, the Appenzeller Sennenhunde Club, was established at the instigation of the cynologist Albert Heim, who in 1914 drew up the first full breed standard.

-It was definitively accepted by the Fédération Cynologique Internationale in 1954.
+The breed was definitively accepted by the Fédération Cynologique Internationale in 1954.

 It has spread from Appenzell to other parts of Switzerland and to other European countries.
 A study published in 2004 found it to be the most-registered breed in the canton of Appenzell, with 259 out of a total of 1358 registrations in the canton, or about 19 %; in the whole of Switzerland it accounted for 360 of a total of 33470, or about 1.1 % of all dogs registered by the Schweizerische Kynologische Gesellschaft.

 It is the only Swiss dog breed considered to be at risk by ProSpecieRara, which lists it as gefährdet, 'endangered'.
 Numbers are stable but the gene pool is narrow; the association is in collaboration with the breed society, the Schweizerischer Club für Appenzeller Sennenhunde, to broaden it.
+It is listed by the Canadian Kennel Club among the herding dogs, and is included in the Foundation Stock Service of the American Kennel Club.